-As a Microsoft Management Console (MMC) snap-in, Local Group Policy Editor (gpedit.msc) allows administrator to manage all the settings of Local Group Policy objects in a single user interface.
-This feature is available in Windows 10 Professional and Enterprise.
-And The Group Policy Editor is not available in any Home or Starter edition of Windows XP, Windows 7, Windows 8.1 or Windows 10.
-In this article we’ll cover How to Enable the Group Policy Editor in Windows 10 Home.
+Microsoft Management Console (MMC) snap-in, Local Group Policy Editor (gpedit.msc) allows the administrator to manage all the settings of Local Group Policy objects in a single user interface.
+This feature is limited to Windows 10 Professional and Enterprise.
+This means the Group Policy Editor is not available in any Home or Starter edition of Windows XP, Windows 7, Windows 8.1, or Windows 10.
+In this article, we’ll cover How to Enable the Group Policy Editor in Windows 10 Home.
 (This method also works in Windows 7 and Windows 8 / 8.1. )

 Since the Group Policy Editor is not included in Windows 10 by default.
 We will need to download the Group Policy editor first. which includes all libraries and files necessary for the Group Policy Editor.
-First thing we’re going to do is to download the installer.
-You can download it for free from bellow link .
+The first thing we’re going to do is to download the installer.
+You can download it for free from the below link.

 Download Group Policy Editor Installer